Emperor of Japan: Constitutional role

-Unlike many constitutional monarchs, the emperor is not even the nominal chief executive.
-Most constitutional monarchies formally vest executive power in the monarch, but the monarch is bound by convention to act on the advice of the cabinet or required to exercise his powers through the ministers.
-In contrast, Article 65 of the Constitution of Japan explicitly vests executive power in the cabinet, of which the prime minister is the leader.
+Most constitutional monarchies formally vest executive power in the reigning monarch in their capacity as head of state.
+In turn, these constitutional monarchs are bound by either convention or statute to exercise their prerogatives on the advice of ministers responsible to the duly elected parliament.
+Some monarchies codify this principle further by requiring royal acts to be countersigned by a minister in order to take effect, thus passing political and legal accountability from the reigning monarch to the minister tendering advice.
+By contrast, Japan is one of only two such sovereign states where the monarch is not even the nominal chief executive; the other is Sweden.
+Rather, Article 65 of the Constitution of Japan explicitly vests executive authority in the Cabinet, of which the prime minister is the leader.
 The emperor is also not the commander-in-chief of the Japan Self-Defense Forces.
-The Japan Self-Defense Forces Act of 1954 explicitly vests this role with the prime minister.
+Instead, the Japan Self-Defense Forces Act of 1954 explicitly vests supreme command and control in the prime minister.
+Nevertheless, the emperor remains Japan's internationally recognized head of state.